 - Orthopedic Rehabilitation

 Registered Staff Hours

-While this nursing home's overall grade was decent, it really excelled in nursing.
-In fact, we awarded it a grade of A- for that category, which is one of our highest scores.
-In calculating our nursing scores, we weigh both staffing levels and the training levels of those nurses.
-This facility provided 0.3 hours of nursing care per resident per day.
+One of the other reasons we rated this nursing home so highly is that it received a very impressive nursing grade.
+In that category, we awarded this nursing home an B+.
+Our nursing rating is primarily based on a facility's level of nurse staffing.
+This particular nursing home provided 0.3 hours of nursing care per resident per day.
 Finally, our nursing grades also factor in quality-based assessments, such as avoiding major falls.
-This facility performed well in this area.
-Avoiding major falls is typically a good indicator that a place has reliable quality controls in place.
-Major falls can frequently be prevented if more nurses aids and better safety protocols are in place.
+This nursing home performed well in this area.
+Avoiding major falls is typically a good indicator that a nursing home has reliable quality controls in place.
+Major falls can frequently be avoided if more nurses aids and better safety protocols are in place.

 Does this page answer your questions about Four Seasons of Washington Nursing and Rehab?

 Short-term Care Quality

 This nursing home's next highest area was short-term care.
 In that area, we gave this nursing home a grade of B-.
 Short-term care grades are based in part on a facility's quantity of highly-skilled nursing services.
 This means a wide scope of nursing services, ranging from registered nurses to physical and occupational therapists, not to mention other types of therapy.
 Fortunately, it looks like this nursing home has registered nurses on staff.
 Not all nursing homes employs these skilled professionals.
 On the other hand, based on the information they provided, it does not look like the facility employs physical therapists.
 Finally, we looked at the number of patients who were able to return to the community from this nursing home.
 We found that 0 percent of this facility's residents returned home.
 At most nursing homes, closer to half of their residents are able to return home so this figure is below average.